mksf11e/GranTelly/docs/architecture.md

 ## Overview

-GIMY, short for **Grandma I Miss You**, is built as a bridge between two familiar interaction modes:
+GIMY, the GranTelly, is built as a bridge between two familiar interaction modes:

 - The elder speaks naturally to a simple physical device.
 - The family member uses a normal chat interface.